 Sure, there are ways around it.
 If you whip out the deep fryer, fried fish is surprisingly easy, provided that whole health thing doesn't bother you much.
 If your fish is sufficiently fatty, like, say, salmon or Chilean sea bass, this five-minute miso-glazed toaster oven fish recipe couldn't be easier.

-But for tender, meaty skinless filets or steaks of white fish like halibut, cod, striped bass, or swordfish, pan-searing is the every-day way to go, and it comes with its own set of problems, namely, sticking.
+But for tender, meaty skinless fillets or steaks of white fish like halibut, cod, striped bass, or swordfish, pan-searing is the everyday way to go, and it comes with its own set of problems, namely, sticking.
 Fish is notorious for falling apart in the skillet.
 This is because when cold proteins are put in contact with metal and heated, they form chemical bonds with the metal that are extremely tough to break.
 With a steak or a piece of chicken, this is not such a big deal: the meat is tough enough that it'd rather stick to itself than the pan.
-With tender flaky fish, however, the bond between the surface of the fish and the pan is more powerful than the bonds holding the filet together.
+With tender flaky fish, however, the bond between the surface of the fish and the pan is more powerful than the bonds holding the fillet together.
 You end up leaving part of the fish behind in the skillet.

 To solve this, normally, you'd want to blast the fish with heat at the start.
 High heat can get the fish's proteins to curl up and denature before they get a chance to bond with the metal.
 But you better be prepared to use a fan and not mind your apartment smelling like fish for a day or two.

 Wouldn't it be nice if there were a method that let you get perfectly tender, moist, and flaky fish with some nice textural contrast and absolutely no chance of sticking, all without ever turning the heat above medium?